-- Do not drive with the board removed. - Properly secure all cargo to help prevent it from sliding or shifting.
+- Make sure the luggage board closes securely. - Do not drive with the board removed. - Properly secure all cargo to help prevent it from sliding or shifting.
 Do not place cargo higher than the seatbacks.
 In a sudden stop or collision, unsecured cargo could cause personal injury. - Never allow anyone to ride in the luggage area or on the rear seat when it is in the fold-down position. - It is extremely dangerous to ride in a cargo area inside of a vehicle.
 In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts.